-The Partnership is a special purpose entity whose business is the acquisition of a beneficial interest in loans originated by or acquired by Bank of Scotland plc, ("BoS" and the "Originator"), to housing associations or other registered social housing landlords ("Housing Associations") and their related security to support the covered bond programme (the "Programme").
-The Programme enables BoS to issue bonds up to a maximum permitted nominal amount of £3bn, (the "Social Housing Covered Bonds").
+The Partnership is a special purpose entity whose business is the acquisition of a beneficial interest in loans originated by or acquired by Bank of Scotland plc, ("BoS" or the "Originator"), to housing associations or other registered social housing landlords ("Housing Associations") and their related security to support the covered bond programme (the "Programme").
+The Programme is issued by HBOS Treasury Services Plc, the bonds were transferred to BoS in 2007, and the Partnership is the Guarantor.
+This Programme enables BoS to issue bonds up to a maximum permitted nominal amount of £3bn, (the "Social Housing Covered Bonds").

 The activities of the Partnership are conducted primarily by reference to a series of securitisation transaction documents (the "Transaction Documentation").
 The securitisation structure has been established as a means of raising finance for BoS and no business activities are permitted to be undertaken by the Partnership beyond those set out in the Transaction Documentation.
 The Transaction Documentation sets out the workings of the transaction and the principal risks to the holders of the Social Housing Covered Bonds (the "Bondholders").
-As such, these have not been reproduced in full in the financial statements.
+As such, the se have not been reproduced in full in the financial statements.

-Under the programme, a maximum issuance of £3bn of Social Housing Covered Bonds is permitted, provided that the Housing Association loans acquired and other assets available meet the asset coverage test (the "ACT") per the Transaction Documentation.
+Under the Programme, a maximum issuance of £3bn of Social Housing Covered Bonds is permitted, provided that the Housing Association bans acquired and other assets available meet the asset coverage test (the "ACT") per the Transaction Documentation.
 The ACT states that the aggregate amount of the Housing Association loans and other assets (primarily cash), adjusted by an agreed discount factor, must be of an amount equal to or greater than the total amounts of Social Housing Covered Bonds in issue after taking into consideration other deductions.
 More information on the ACT is provided in note 11.1 to the financial statements.